radiasoft/container-beamsim/README.md

   realized in C++, and Python is used for creating minimalistic and easy to use interfaces.
 * [Radia](https://rsft.us/beamsim/radia)
-  solves physical and technical problems one encounters during the development of Insertion Devices for Synchrotron Light Sources.
-However, it can also be used in different branches of physics, where efficient solutions of 3D boundary problems of Magnetostatics are needed.
+  is a magnet design code used for insertion devices for Synchrotron light sources.
+It can be used wherever efficient solutions for 3D boundary problems of magnetostatics are needed.
 * [Shadow3](https://rsft.us/beamsim/shadow3)
   is used to study propagation of a photon beam through an optical system.
 The program is general, but is optimized for the case of